 Though the scent of fresh ground beef is barely perceptible, rancid meat has a tangy, putrid odor.
 Once it goes bad, it’s no longer safe to eat.

-If you don’t notice a funny scent but still see signs of spoilage in color or texture, it’s still safest to throw it away, as pathogenic bacteria cannot be smelled (6).
+If you don’t notice a funny scent but still see signs of spoilage in color or texture, it’s still safest to throw it away, as pathogenic bacteria cannot be smelled.

-Sell-by and expiration dates are additional guidelines for determining whether your ground beef is good (7).
+Sell-by and expiration dates are additional guidelines for determining whether your ground beef is good.

-Meanwhile, the expiration date — also labeled as “best before” — tells you when the product is likely to start going bad.
+Meanwhile, the expiration date — also labeled as “best before” — tells you when the product will likely start going bad.
 Food will have the best taste and quality before this date.

-You shouldn’t eat ground beef past its expiration date unless it’s been frozen, in which case it can last up to 4 months (
+You shouldn’t eat ground beef past its expiration date unless it’s been frozen, which can last up to 4 months.

 Be sure to carefully read the product label when buying ground beef.

-Disease-causing microorganisms grow rapidly in food that’s been left at room temperature and are more likely to occur in spoiled food (6).
+Disease-causing microorganisms grow rapidly in food that’s been left at room temperature and are more likely to occur in spoiled food.

 It’s safest to never eat raw or spoiled ground beef.